Rheemster/TheLGame/README.md

-Current objective: The function to prevent overlap before passing turn is completely breaking the app.
+Current status: The function to prevent overlap before passing turn is completely breaking the app.